hafidzfurqon/FullStack_Application/README.md

 ### 2. Create Environment Files

-follow the example in env.example
+follow the example in env.example for frontend

+for backend in .env.development

 ### 3. Run the Project with Docker Compose